SkygearIO/guides/cloud-db/data-types/js.md

 ## Record Relations

-Skygear supports parent-child relation between records via _reference_.
+Skygear supports parent-child relationship between records via _reference_.
-`skygear.Reference` is a pointer class, which will translate to foreign key in skygear server database for efficient query.
+`skygear.Reference` is a pointer class, which translates to foreign key in skygear server database for efficient query.

 You can even reference a user from a record.
 To learn more about user object or how to retrieve user objects, you can read the
 [User Authentication Basics][doc-auth-basics].
-Notice that we are not using the `new` keyword creating reference.
-Assume you have the user record object `rick`.
+Notice that we are not using the `new` keyword when creating reference.
+Suppose you have the user record object `rick`:

 ``` javascript
 const note = new Note({